Powerlearnproject/se-assignment-day-2-git-and-github-wambui-phy/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18633343&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is essential for developers and devops engieers to manage code effeciently and collaborate seamlessly.
+It also helps developers to revert selected files back to the previous version. it also helps developers to experiment with different approaches by branching codes.
+Github is  popular tool because it facilitates collaboration and version control for managing codes and documentation.
+Version Control systems provide a structured way to manage projects by enabling developers to track changes assign tasks and monitor projects
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+login to your github account then click on the plus button then click on the new repository option after that initialize some things by naming your project and choosing visibility after that click the button create new repository. the important decisons include chosing the name for your new repositoty and choosing who to view it
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+it allows one to edit your project it also helps you focus on what the project needs to be delivered and how

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?